Oral Roberts University: Athletics

 Oral Roberts University is a member of The Summit League after leaving its former conference home, Southland Conference, in July 2014.
 Its athletic programs include basketball, cross country, golf, soccer and tennis along with track and field for men and women.
 There is also a baseball program for men and volleyball for women.

 ORU's early sports team nicknames were the Titans for men and the Lady Titans for women, adopted in 1965 by a vote of the student body.
 On April 30, 1993, all teams for both men and women became known as the Golden Eagles.
 ORU's mascot is Eli the golden eagle, who hatched out of his papier-mâché egg on November 17, 1993, before the start of an exhibition basketball game as the official symbol of a new era in ORU athletics.
 The mascot's name is an acronym for education, life skills and integrity.

-Notable players include: Max Abmas (men's basketball), Jose Trevino and Alex “Chi Chi” Gonzalez (baseball), Kevi Luper (women's basketball), Jeffery Gibson (track and field), Jack Whitt (track and field), and Austin Hannah (golf).
+Notable players include: Max Abmas (men's basketball), Jose Trevino and Alex "Chi Chi" Gonzalez (baseball), Kevi Luper (women's basketball), Jeffery Gibson (track and field), Jack Whitt (track and field), and Austin Hannah (golf).

 Basketball

-The women's basketball team has appeared in four NCAA tournaments in the past eight seasons.
+The women's basketball team has appeared in six NCAA tournaments.
 In 2018, former NBA player Lee Mayberry was appointed as assistant coach for the women's basketball team.

 Paul Mills has been the head coach of the Golden Eagles men's basketball team since 2017.
 On March 19, 2021, the ORU men's basketball team defeated the #2 seed Ohio State in the 2021 NCAA tournament as a #15 seed in the first round.
 This was the first time a #15 seed won an NCAA tournament game since Middle Tennessee defeated Michigan State in the first round of the 2016 NCAA tournament.
 ORU then defeated #7 seed Florida in the Round of 32 to advance to the Sweet Sixteen.
 It is only the second #15 seed to ever reach the Sweet Sixteen, after Florida Gulf Coast in 2013.
 Player Max Abmas was named the Summit League Men's Basketball Player of the Year in March 2021.

 Baseball

-The ORU baseball team has played in 21 NCAA regional tournaments.
-ORU advanced to the College World Series in 1978.
-In 2006, ORU advanced to the NCAA Super Regional against Clemson.
+The ORU baseball team has played in 29 NCAA regional tournaments.
+ORU advanced to the College World Series in 1978 and 2023.
+In 2006, ORU advanced to the NCAA Super Regional against Clemson, and in 2023 the Golden Eagles beat Oregon in the Eugene Super Regional.
 ORU baseball once won 12 consecutive conference championships and played in 12 consecutive NCAA regional tournaments (1998 to 2009).